haberdashPI/vscode-master-key/notes.md

 - move all flag setting for prefix commands to the suffix command upon pre-processing keybindings
+    - thinking on this more: we do want when clauses sometimes, e.g. to prevent the binding from working in an irrelevant editor context we could codify the contexts we allow and essentially "implement" them as when clauses later on, but that feels kludgy another option would be to have the when clauses moved to the suffix as well, but then timing is weird
+      - could the constraint be: a single when clause for a given mode, ignoring automated prefixes??
+      - OR there could be no constraint, and we only push flags etc.. to the suffix if there is an unambiguous prefix sequence for a given key / mode combination in this way all bindings work, but only the bindings that are impossible to handle in the command palette don't show up

+      - NOTE: this feels like an easy thing to do LATER rather than now. it would improve the global command palette but not in ways I particularly care about
+        (but its limitations should be well documented)
     - see notes under processing.ts
     - write unit tests for pre-processing
     - require prefix commands to be isolated from all others